 11.2 SV may seek information from the ESC in respect of your past participation and compliance performance, including details of specific activities claimed under this Program.

 11.3 See the Terms and Conditions of Participation for further detail.

-If you are eligible and keen to work with us in this Program, please complete the Registration Form which is available on the SV website.
+If you are eligible and keen to work with us in this Program, please complete the Registration Form through the SmartyGrants website.

-13.1 For further information about the Program, please refer to:
+13.1 For further information about the Program, please refer to the: